majianjia/QingStation/doc/anemometer.md

 # Introduction
 Anemometer is the most interesting sensor on QingStation.
-However, it is also very challenging for me since I got almost no experience (I don't even know how to use OPA AMP at the beginning).
+However, it is also very challenging for me since I got almost no experience (I don't even know how to use OP AMP at the beginning).

 A very good blog I learnt from time to time is this one [Anemometer by Hardy Lau](https://www.dl1glh.de/ultrasonic-anemometer.html#advancement)
 This log is very informative and already cover most of the knowledge needed to build your own ultrasonic anemometer.